AmplitudeAudio/sdk/docs/content/docs/project-setup/04-attenuation-model.md

 `uint64` `required`

-An unique identifier for the attenuation model.
+A unique identifier for the attenuation model.
 This will be used later to specify the attenuation model in the sound objects.
-This value should be different than `0`.
+This value should be different from `0`.

 ## name

 `string` `required`

-An unique name for the attenuation model.
+A unique name for the attenuation model.
 This may be used in runtime to access the attenuation instance from the engine.

 ## max_distance